Gunboat: Pre-steam era

 Many of the Baltic navies kept gunboats in service well into the second half of the 19th century.
 British ships engaged larger 22 m Russian gunboats off Turku in southeast Finland in 1854 during the Crimean War.
 The Russian vessels had the distinction of being the last oared vessels of war in history to fire their guns in anger.

 Gunboats played a key role in Napoleon Bonaparte's plan for the invasion of England in 1804.
 Denmark-Norway used them heavily in the Gunboat War.
 Between 1803 and 1812 the United States Navy had a policy of basing its navy on coastal gunboats, experimenting with a variety of designs.
 President Thomas Jefferson (in office: 1801–1809) and his Democratic-Republican Party opposed a strong navy, regarding gunboats as adequate to defend the United States' major harbors.
-They proved useless against the British blockade during the War of 1812.
+They performed well when properly supported with larger ships during battle, but were of little use on their own against the British blockade during the War of 1812.

 Steam era

 With the introduction of steam power in the early 19th century, the Royal Navy and other navies built considerable numbers of small vessels propelled by side paddles and later by screws.
 Initially, these vessels retained full sailing rigs and used steam engines for auxiliary propulsion.

 The British Royal Navy deployed two wooden paddle-gunboats in the Lower Great Lakes and St. Lawrence River during the Rebellions of 1837 in Upper and Lower Canada.
 The United States Navy deployed an iron-hulled paddle gunboat, USS Michigan, to the Great Lakes in 1844.